spadma3/duck/catkin_ws/src/25-devel-saviors/obst_avoid/README.md

 # Package `obst_avoid` {#obst_avoid}

-This is the first part of our devel saviors package FIRST OF ALL: WE NEED AN ADDITIONAL LIBRARY: install via: "pip install scikit-image"
+This is a package which was generated throughout the fall semester 2017 at ETH Zurich and implements an obstacle detection and avoidance behaviour, whereas the obstacles are namely yellow duckies and orange cones.

+## Prerequisites

+In order to being able to use the package it is necessary to install AN ADDITIONAL LIBRARY:
+	duckiebot $ pip install scikit-image

 THE NORMAL USAGE OF THE CODE IS AS FOLLOWS: (EVERYTHING TO BE RUN ON THE DUCKIEBOT!!!)